 It is very important that during any operative procedure, the surgeon makes certain that proper measures are taken to prevent postoperative bleeding.

-If you suffered complications due to bleeding following a surgical experience or your loved one died due to hemorrhaging, you may be entitled to compensation for the recovery of medical costs, the value of your pain and suffering and additional expenses in a post-operative hemorrhage lawsuit.
+If you suffered complications due to bleeding following a surgical experience or your loved one died due to hemorrhaging, you may be entitled to compensation for the recovery of medical costs, the value of your pain and suffering, and additional expenses in a post-operative hemorrhage lawsuit.

 Forms and Frequency of Postoperative Hemorrhaging

 It is quite normal to anticipate the possibility of bleeding after a patient has been cut open during a surgical procedure and patients are normally monitored to ensure that measures taken to stop internal bleeding during the procedure were successful.

 Roughly 2.24 patients out of 1,000 will experience some form of postoperative bleeding and the injuries that result can vary from minor discomfort to life-threatening complications.